KEF R300 Test

 The British company KEF, like its biggest competitors, has always had excellent products in the middle segment.
 Due to the great prices, more attention has always been paid to the C and Q series, but the R series actually offers top quality for not so much money.
 Today we do KEF R300 review.

 The tested R300 represents the larger of the two bookshelf models and is topologically three-way with a bass-reflex opening on the back.
-By the way, the entire R series is made in four colors: walnut and rosewood veneer, as well as high-gloss varnish in black and white.
+By the way, the entire series is made in four colors: walnut and rosewood veneer, as well as piano black and white gloss varnish.
 The speakers look very elegant, with slightly beveled edges, and there is a KEF logo on the top of the box.
 You will notice that the cover is mounted with a magnet, it is not raised from the surface and it perfectly protects the speaker units.
 Also, we must say that the magnetic system is excellently made because it does not allow the mask to take arbitrary positions, but the tolerance in that sense is very small.

 - The R300 features a 5 inch Uni-Q driver array, which consists of both...